 Once the STD benefit is exhausted, then EI will pay the employee (providing that the employee is eligible to receive EI benefits).

-Maternity/Parental benefits are limited to a combined period of 52 weeks.
-If the employees receives post-delivery STD benefits (4 or 6 weeks), then EI’s payable benefit is cut-back to 48 weeks (due to 4 weeks of STD) or 46 weeks (due to 6 weeks of STD).
+Maternity/Parental benefits are limited to a combined period of 52 or 78 weeks.
+If the employees receives post-delivery STD benefits (4 or 6 weeks minus the 1 week waiting period), then EI’s payable benefit is cut-back.

 Note: if the employee starts maternity EI benefits prior to the DOB of the child, the local Employer will need to make note on the employee’s Record of Employment (ROE) that the employee may be eligible for post-delivery STD benefits.
 After that, EI will follow-up accordingly with the employee.